MINER: Multiscale Implicit Neural Representations: Introduction

-MINER combines the compact multiscale representations offered by Laplacian pyramids along with the advantages of implicit representations.
+The multiscale, multi-MLP architecture lends itself to a fast and memory efficient training procedure.
+At each spatial scale, the parameters of the MLPs are trained for the corresponding Laplacian pyramid decomposition.
+We then \emph{sequentially} train MLPs from coarsest scale to the finest scale.
+The near-orthogonality of the Laplacian transform across scales ensures that new information is added at every scale, thereby resulting in an iterative refinement framework.
+We leverage the sparsity of the Laplacian transform by comparing the upsampled signal from the fine block and the target signal at that fine block -- if the error in representation (or variance of signal) is smaller than a threshold, we prune out the blocks before training starts.
+This leads to fewer blocks to train at finer resolutions.

+MINER is $10\times$ or more faster compared to state-of-the-art implicit representations in terms of training process for a comparable number of parameters and target accuracy.
+MINER can represent gigapixel images with greater than 38dB accuracy in less than three hours, compared to more than a day with techniques such as ACORN~\cite{martel2021acorn}.
+For 3D point clouds, MINER achieves an intersection over union (IoU) of $0.999$ or higher in less than three minutes, resulting in two orders of magnitude speed up over ACORN.
 Due to the multiscale representation, MINER can be used for streaming reconstruction of images, as with JPEG2000~\cite{shapiro2009embedded}, or efficiently sampling for rendering purposes with octrees~\cite{yu2021plenoctrees} -- making neural representations ready for extremely large scale visual signals.